gazbert/bxbot/README.md

 1. Clone the BX-bot repo locally.
 1. Open the `./config` XML files and configure them as required.
-1. If you plan on using Trading Strategies or Exchange Adapters that are packaged in separate jar files, you'll need to add the dependency in the `pom.xml` file - see the commented out examples.
+1. If you plan on using Trading Strategies or Exchange Adapters that are packaged in separate jar files, you'll need to add the dependency in the `pom.xml` file - see the commented out dependencies examples inside it.
 1. Run `mvn assembly:assembly` to build the bot and produce the distribution artifacts `bxbot-core-<version>-dist.tar.gz` and `bxbot-core-<version>-dist.zip`.
 Take a look at the Javadoc in the `./target/apidocs` folder after running this.